Front Page › Forums › Democracy › Algorithm for district boundaries

 Tagged: Elections

-The algorithm for drawing district boundaries shall be public.
+The algorithm for drawing voting district boundaries shall be public.

-A voting district for a local government such as a city shall be contained entirely within the city.
+A voting district for a local government such as a city shall be contained entirely within the town or city incorporated area.

 A voting district for a regional government such as a county or province shall be contained entirely within the county or province and outside the boundary of any city.

-In urban areas, draw concentric circles around the population centers.
-Divide the outer bands into sectors with approximately similar population counts.
-If there is a defining geographical feature such as a mountain or river, the boundary can be drawn along the geographical feature.
+In urban areas, draw concentric circles around the population centers to form bands, or concentric discs around a central circle.
+Divide the outer bands into sectors with approximately similar population count as the central circle.

 Intent: